infernojs/inferno-website/src/docs/api/inferno-router.md

 # Inferno Router

 Inferno Router is a routing library for [Inferno](https://github.com/infernojs/inferno).
-It is a port of [react-router 4](https://reacttraining.com/react-router/).
+It is a port of [react-router 4](https://v5.reactrouter.com/web/guides/quick-start) which was refactored into react-router v5.

 ## Install